Xceptance/xlt-documentation/content/en/xtc/loadtesting/180-reports.md

 The sharing link is different from the report link (the report link does _not_ become public by sharing), so please make sure to copy the right one of them, as only the sharing link is publicly accessible.
 {{% /note %}}

 You can **change the expiration time** of an already shared report later if needed, by either updating the project's [default sharing settings](../120-load-project-configuration/#default-sharing-settings) (which will update expiration times for all reports shared by using this default), or by clicking _Edit Share_ in the report's popup menu and selecting a new expiration date.
 The link won't be changed by this, just its lifetime.
 If you want to invalidate a shared link, select the _Unshare_ option instead.
+To remove all custom shared links at once, use the option to _delete existing custom share links_ in the [project's sharing settings](../120-load-project-configuration/#removing-all-custom-share-links).

 {{< image src="xtc/loadtest_sharingLink_editUnshare.png" >}}
 Editing the expiration time of a public sharing link or unsharing